tropnikovvl/public-odm-docs/04. Working with study/Uploading a study/README.md

     * `-t, --token`: your API token \
       [--OR--]
     * `'-at, --access-token'`: Your Access(Bearer Token), provided by third party
-    * `-srv`: address of the host, e.g. https://odm.genestack.com/
+    * `-H, --host, -srv, --server`: address of the host, e.g. https://odm.genestack.com/
     * `-s,--study`: URL of the study file (or -sa: accession of an existing study)
     * `-sm,--samples`: URL of the samples file or accession of existing samples file to be linked
     * `-lb, --libraries`: URL of the libraries file or accession of existing libraries file to be linked